-^{7.} As to dilution, see infra Section II.D.iii.
+^{7.} As to dilution, see infra Section II.D.3.

-de-SPAC will be value-increasing for public shareholders, thereby diminishing the prospect that public shareholders will be better off investing in the post-merger entity than redeeming their shares.
+diminishing the prospect that public shareholders will be better off investing in the post-merger entity than redeeming their shares.
 Outcomes for public shareholders of de-SPACs have been dismal, prompting the Securities and Exchange Commission (SEC) and Delaware courts to propose or impose heightened investor safeguards.8